 - Healthy boundaries

-As parents, here are seven key things you can do to ensure your children grow into independent adults:
+As parents, here are seven parenting essentials you can do to ensure your children grow into independent adults:

 Showing respect means that you listen and take them seriously, which communicates that who they are and what they think and feel have worth and merit.
 You don’t have to agree with what they say, but listening to understand shows that you respect them and teaches them self-respect.
 Speak to your children with courtesy.
 Avoid criticism, which is destructive to self-esteem.
 Instead, praise the behavior you desire.
 You can set limits and explain negative consequences of behavior you want dislike without name-calling or criticizing, such as, “It makes me and others angry when you tie up the bathroom for half an hour.
 We’re all kept waiting,” instead of, “You’re selfish and inconsiderate to tie up the bathroom.”
 When you treat your child with respect, they will treat others with respect and expect the same in future relationships.